DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Transfer.md

 # Inventory adjustment - Transfer

-The following subsections will describe how to view and process the Inventory adjustment - Transfer from the 3PL warehouse. <br>
-Viewing the [Staging table records](#view-staging-table-records) will also be discussed.
+A 3PL warehouse, setup as an EDI trading partner, can send inventory adjustments in order to adjust the company's D365 on-hand for their warehouse.

-Processing this document creates a transfer journal for the stock in the D365 warehouse transferring the stock between:
+Processing the **Inventory adjustment - Transfer** document creates a transfer journal for the stock in the D365 warehouse transferring the stock between:
 - Batches
 - Inventory statuses
 Optional document settings also allows for automatically posting the transfer journal and creating the batch if it doesn't exist in D365.

+The following subsections will describe how to view and process the **Inventory adjustment - Transfer** from the 3PL warehouse. <br>
+Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

 ## Prerequisites
 The following setup is prerequisites for the Inventory adjustment - Transfer